 This is the â€œgolden age of learningâ€ when children become less self-centered and are more able to reflect on their actions and learn from their mistakes.
 This provides an optimal window for further development of individual skills.

 The focus at this stage is on learning by doing, enhancing ball mastery, and learning the basic techniques and principles of play in a fun and challenging environment.

-Parent/Volunteer Coaches will be appointed for the season and will run the sessions each week, with assistance from the technical staff.
-Head coaches will receive a $100 credit towards their childâ€™s registration at the end of the season after equipment has been returned & upon submission of required team information and a valid Criminal Record Check to the SPDSA by the specified deadline.
-Only one head coach per team is eligible for the credit
+Volunteer coaches are appointed for the season, and are supported on a regular basis by the SPDSA Technical Department.
+Head coaches will receive a $100 credit towards their childâ€™s registration, upon submission of required team information, a valid Criminal Record Check and equipment returned to the SPDSA by the specified deadlines.
+Only one head coach per team is eligible for the credit.

 In-service coaching workshops will be held before and during the season.

 The best qualities of a coach for this stage of player are

 Only registered team officials and players are allowed on the field, benching area, change rooms or in the hallways.
 Parents not volunteering, will be able to enjoy the games from the stands only.
 All team officials from U9 to U19 are required to have an SPDSA ID Card.
 Cards are valid for a minimum of 3 years and are the responsibility of the card holder.
 A $20 fee will be charged for replacement of lost cards.
 Coaches/Managers without a card will not be allowed on the field or benching area during games.
 Please ensure you contact the SPDSA office, Monday - Friday, 9:00am - 5:00pm about ID Cards.
 There is no grace period for ID cards.